aweymo-ui/community/content/5_research.md

 -------------

 {% include gallery-figure.html img="2.png" alt="Alt: A Google Earth rendering and archival photo showing the same geological features side by side." caption="Google Earth rendering of geological features beside one of the archival photos on Karluk, ca. 1938.
+Photograph by Salvador Caballero, courtesy of FANHS." title="Google Earth rendering of geological features beside one of the archival photos on Karluk, ca. 1938.
 Photograph by Salvador Caballero, courtesy of FANHS." width= "100%" %}

 ## Geolocation